Server and serverless

 - Cloud providers (like AWS, Google Cloud, or Microsoft Azure) handle the grunt work: spinning up servers when needed, patching security holes, balancing traffic, and even backing up data automatically.

-The Serverless Dream can quickly become a nightmare
+The serverless dream can quickly become a nightmare

 A striking example of this came to light when cara.app, a small indie project, went viral.
 Built using serverless functions, the app’s sudden popularity led to a staggering $96,000 cloud bill for its creator.